davidosomething/vopen/README.md

 - If in an SSH session or linux with no X11 it will use terminal Vim with no server.

-It takes all of Vim's normal args if you provide any extra ones.
+It takes of Vim's normal args if you provide any extra ones.

 ## Installation